WebReflection/polpetta/README.md

     # and you are ready to go

-If you want clone this repository, help me improving *polpetta* or do some test/change, remember to `make` in order to build *polpetta* in the build folder then `node build/polpetta ../test` or any other path you like.
+If you want clone this repository, help me improving *polpetta* or do some test/change, remember to `make` in order to build *polpetta* in the build folder then `node build/polpetta test` or any other path you like.

 Make options